abarbare/ansible-meetup-solutions/supports/ansible-tp.md

 	- More time on added-value rather than repeatition

 - Deployment speed:
-	- Automation leads to faster host availability
+	- Automation leads to faster host readiness

 - Risk reduction:
 	- Fewer manual operations leads to more reliable deployments